Forming a New Entity for Your Franchise

-The first step in most entrepreneurial endeavors is forming a new entity to protect the personal interests of the owners.
+The first step in most entrepreneurial endeavors is to form a new entity for your franchise to protect the personal interests of the owners.
 There are a number of factors to consider when deciding to form a new entity, such as:

 - What type of entity to form – a corporation or a limited liability company?

 - What state do you decide to form your entity in?

 - Are you issuing stock or certain membership interests?